Farra Design Center: 1910-1960

 The founder, Anwar Farra, was born in 1911.
-In 1939, he settled in Beirut to effectively run his raw material company.
 The company specialized in the import of raw material for the wood furnishing and furniture manufacturing industries.

 1960-1990

-The company expanded in the successful years of Lebanon, with the continuous development of new hotels and the need for tourist facilities.
+The company expanded in the successful years of Lebanon, with the development of new hotels and the need for tourist facilities.
 Around the 1980s, La Société les Fils d’Anwar Farra SARL was created when the company became operated by Anwar Farra closest family members.

 1990s-2010s

-From exclusive wholesaler supplier, the stores gave a larger focus on the consumer market to supply furniture directly to residential homes, offices, hotels and restaurants.
+From exclusive wholesaler supplier, the stores gave a larger focus on the consumer market.
 In 2004, FARRA moved its flagship store to Mkalles Main Road.
-The new store doubled its capacity with 7 floors of showroom.

-The company had a strong impact in its community with charitable donations.
+The company had an impact in its community with charitable donations.
 It started in 2004 a philanthropic division called Divine Details aimed to help young designers and architecture students become creative through competition, enhance their portfolios and find opportunities for local employment.
 The company is now one of the most recognizable brands in Lebanon.